Minor in Related Science

 hours of courses in the minor must be completed at the University.

-To declare the Composite Science minor, talk to your academic advisor or visit the Arts and Sciences Advising Center in Alpha Hall South, room 345.
+To declare the Composite Science minor, talk to your academic advisor or visit the Arts and Sciences Student Academic Services Center in Alpha Hall South, room 345.

 Related Sciences Minor